Welcome to Gauteng Nomads

 The concept of the Nomads spread down to Natal and under the sponsorship of the Transvaal club the Natal Nomads club was established in 1963.
 Because of the rivalry between the two provinces an annual tournament was conceived called the Langham-Edward trophy.
 This tournament was to be played in Durban on the first weekend of July, coinciding with the Durban July.
 This was to ease the necessity of the gamblers making two trips to Durban.

-Subsequently 10 more clubs have been established in South Africa and internationally, three clubs in Zimbabwe and, clubs in Botswana, New Zealand, Australia and Swaziland.
+Subsequently 10 more clubs have been established in South Africa and internationally, three clubs in Zimbabwe and, clubs in Botswana, New Zealand, Australia, Swaziland, Zambia and the United Kingdom.